PompaDonpa/DS-MasterNotes/README.md

 ***Notations :***

-$\sigma \qquad :$&emsp;lowercase sigma is used for the standard deviation of a population
+$\sigma\quad :$&ensp;lowercase sigma is used for the standard deviation of a population

-$s \qquad :$&emsp;lowercase $s$ is typically used to representation the standard deviation of a sample
+$s\quad :$&ensp;lowercase $s$ is typically used to representation the standard deviation of a sample

-$sd \qquad :$&emsp;the combination of lowercase $sd$ is also commonly used for both standard deviations
+$sd\quad :$&ensp;the combination of lowercase $sd$ is also commonly used for both standard deviations

 <br />